-If you make supplemental payments to employees, you must withhold Minnesota income tax just as for regular wages.
-There are different ways to calculate that withholding, depending on when you make the payments and how you list them on your payroll records.
+If you make supplemental payments to employees, you must withhold Minnesota income tax on regular wages.

 What are considered supplemental payments?

 Minnesota follows federal guidelines for supplemental payments.
 Some common examples include:

 - vacation, accumulated sick leave or overtime pay

 - bonuses, commissions, awards or prizes